IRS Form 5472 Filing Guide 2026: Avoid $25,000 Penalties for Foreign-Owned USA LLCs

 Documents Required for Filing

-• USA LLC formation documents
+• U.S. LLC formation documents

 • EIN confirmation letter from IRS